DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Choose your state and city.
 If you can’t find the name of your town or city on the list, choose the nearest location.

-Be sure only to list your appliance under a single city.
-Using multiple cities for the same add is against the platform’s rules.
+Be sure to list your appliance only under a single city.
+Using multiple cities for the same ad is against the platform’s rules.

 If you are a private seller, tick the “private seller” option under this button.